 We have to remember we have all been there.

 The point that I am leading to is that what you may think is the simplest solution must always be shared with clients no matter how many times you may have repeated it to others.
 What you as a builder takes for granted may very well be a goldmine for others.
+Throw away that idea that finding the ideal client includes those who don’t ask a lot of questions, no matter how insignificant you may find them.

 Simple Questions, Big Impact